DAVE — Dave Inc.

 4. Bad News, Challenges, or Points of Concern

-- Competitive Pressures: Noted increased competition in the cash advance and BNPL space, with peers launching similar products, although DAVE maintains a differentiated approach through its underwriting model.
+- Competitive Pressures: Noted increased competition in the cash advance and BNPL spaces, but management believes their unique underwriting approach provides a competitive edge.

 5. Notable Q&A Insights

-- Engagement Strategy: CEO Jason Wilk emphasized that while debit card volume growth has slowed, the focus will shift to the Dave Flex product, which is expected to drive deeper engagement.
+- Engagement Strategy: Management emphasized that while debit card volume growth has slowed, they believe the Dave Flex product will drive deeper engagement and differentiate them in the market.